Dependence of the Black-body Force on Spacetime Geometry and Topology: Correction to the black-body potential due to the spherical sources

-where we made the integration constant equal to zero.
-Now we can make the substitution $\theta\rightarrow\overline{\theta}$ in Eq.
-(8), with $r_s=0$.
-This procedure allows us reobtaining the BBF originally found in Ref.
-[1], since the redefinition of the polar angle makes the metric (\ref{globalmonopole}) locally flat.
+If $\beta\rightarrow 1$ we obtain the BBF originally found in Ref. \cite{Marte}, since the redefinition of the polar angle makes the metric (\ref{globalmonopole}) locally flat in this limit.
 Expressing the new polar angle according to Eq. (\ref{polarangle}), we arrive at

-Recalling that $\tan^2{\theta}=R^2/(r^2-R^2)$, we can plot the temperature-independent part of the BBF potential as a function of the atom distance to the source center, $r$, as shown in Fig.2 bellow.
-As in the previous subsection, the radial force can be calculated from Eq.
-(9), with $dr/dl=1$.

-Here we have used $\beta=0.9$ and $R=10$ km.
-Notice that when $\beta=1$ we come back to the flat BBF potential given by Eq.
-(1).
-Notice also that the corrected BBF potential in the infinity tends to a value different from zero, equal to